-headache, rash, or have a serious reaction from balloons, bathmats, elastic bands, and many other products.
-The best thing to do is avoid anything that has latex.
+When you're sensitive to latex, you can get a reaction from balloons, bath mats, elastic bands, and many other products made with it, including some you may not expect.
+The best thing to do is avoid them.

-Here's how to stay safe.
+Here's how you can stay safe.

 Use non-latex gloves for cleaning, washing dishes, and other household chores.

-Check clothes for elastic waistbands or rubber soles.
+Check your clothes for elastic waistbands or rubber soles.
 Even the elastic in socks and swimsuits can have latex.

 At Work and School